 With throttling correctly implemented, requests to the web services would not be sent in excess of usage limits.
 However, applications may receive input in larger volumes or at a higher speeds than those allowed by web services usage limits.
 This may result in the throttling queues growing significantly, creating a backlog of pending requests.

 Your applications may hit daily usage limits while processing a large

 backlog.
 If throttling is correctly implemented for the daily limits,

 sending additional requests would encounter responses with status code

 OVER_QUERY_LIMIT.
 In both cases, the backlog would not

 If the average volume of requests over a whole day or week is still under the usage limits, your applications should be able to get through the backlog during periods of lower input flow.
 Otherwise, you may need to increase the daily allowance for your Google Maps API for Work license (see next section).

 When optimizing is not enough

-If you have all the above optimizations already implemented and your backlog of requests grows consistently, either on a daily basis or at all times through the day, you may actually need to increase the per-day or per-second usage limits for your Maps API for Business license.
-In that case, please contact your Maps API for Business Account Manager to discuss available options.
+If you have all the above optimizations already implemented and your backlog of requests grows consistently, either on a daily basis or at all times through the day, you may actually need to increase the per-day or per-second usage limits for your Google Maps API for Work license.
+In that case, please contact your Google Maps API for Work Account Manager to discuss available options.